jeremiahstover/dlpr/README.md

 The documentation is the deliverable at this stage.
 The pattern is extracted from a production codebase ([memorize.live](https://memorize.live)), the docs are clean and framework-generic, and the repo is public.

-What's coming: a minimalist sample app, then a full-featured reference implementation.
+What's planned: 1) a php code git-submodule impelementation 2) a minimalist sample app 3) a full-featured reference implementation.

 More at [thepragmat.com](https://thepragmat.com).